Mystery novels by prolific older authors

 Of Mutts and Men: A Chet and Bernie Mystery, by Spencer Quinn, 316 pages, Forge Trade paperback, 2021

-In this mystery, PI Bernie Small and his canine sidekick Chet solve the murder of hydrologist Dr. Wendell Nero, chairman emeritus of the geology department of Valley College.
+In this mystery, PI Bernie Little and his canine sidekick Chet solve the murder of hydrologist Dr. Wendell Nero, chairman emeritus of the geology department of Valley College.

 Then doubts emerge.
 Another victim is murdered in the same manner as Dr. Nero, while the man they had collared is imprisoned.